ropensci/roweb/_drafts/2015-05-20-database-interfaces.md

 [etseed](https://github.com/ropensci/etseed) is an R client for the [etcd](https://github.com/coreos/etcd) key-value store, developed by the folks at [coreos](https://coreos.com/), written in [Go](https://golang.org/).

-This package is still in early days, and isn't exactly the fastest option in the bunch here - but changes in `etcd` should help.
+This package is still in early days, and isn't exactly the fastest option in the bunch here - but upcoming changes (including allowing bulk writing and retrieval) in `etcd` should help.

 ```r